The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: Abstract

 \section{Abstract}

-We study the self-adjoint Hamiltonian that models the quantum dynamics of a 1D three-body system consisting of a light particle interacting with two heavy ones through a zero-range force.
+We study the self-adjoint Hamiltonian that models the quantum dynamics of a one-dimensional (1D) three-body system consisting of a light particle interacting with two heavy ones through a zero-range force.
 For an attractive interaction we determine the behavior of the eigenvalues below the essential spectrum in the regime $\varepsilon\ll 1$, where $\varepsilon$ is proportional to the square root of the mass ratio.
-We show that the $n$-th eigenvalue behaves as

-where $\alpha$ is a negative constant that explicitly relates to the physical parameters and $\sigma_{n}$ is either the $n$-th extremum or the $n$-th zero of the Airy function Ai, depending on the kind (respectively, bosons or fermions) of the two heavy particles.
-Additionally, we prove that the essential spectrum coincides with the half-line $\left[-\frac{\alpha^2}{4+\ve^{2}}\,,+\infty\right)$.
+We show that the $n$-th eigenvalue behaves as $E_{n}(\varepsilon)=-\alpha^{2}+|\sigma_{n}|\,\alpha^{2}\varepsilon^{2/3}+O(\varepsilon)$, where $\alpha$ is a negative constant that explicitly relates to the physical parameters and $\sigma_{n}$ is either the $n$-th extremum or the $n$-th zero of the Airy function Ai, depending on the kind (respectively, bosons or fermions) of the two heavy particles.
+Additionally, we prove that the essential spectrum coincides with the half-line $[-\frac{\alpha^2}{4+\ve^{2}}\,,+\infty)$.